alchemyplatform/alchemy-sdk-js/README.md

 - `getAssetTransfers()`: Get transactions for specific addresses.
 - `getTransactionReceipts()`: Gets all transaction receipts for a given block.

+You will also find the following utility methods:
+- `findContractDeployer()`: Find the contract deployer and block number for a given contract address.

 ### Accessing the full Ethers.js Provider

 To keep the package clean, we don't support certain uncommonly-used Ethers.js Provider methods as top-level methods in the Alchemy `core` namespace - for example, `provider.formatter`.
 If you'd like to access these methods, simply use the `alchemy.config.getProvider()` function to configure the